deefour/interactor/README.md

 ### Integration With Laravel 5

-Within Laravel 5 a job can be treated as in interactor.
+Within Laravel 5 a job can be treated as in interactor or organizer.
 The `handle()` method has type-hinted dependencies injected by the [IoC container](http://laravel.com/docs/master/container).
 An implementation of the `CreateCar` interactor as a job in Laravel 5 might look as follows:

 ```php
 namespace App\Jobs;